minio/docs/source/administration/object-management/object-versioning.rst

 Exclude Folders from Versioning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can exclude folders from versioning using the MinIO :mc:`mc` CLI.
+You can exclude folders from versioning using the :ref:`MinIO Client <minio-client>`.

 .. admonition:: Object locking
    :class: note

    Buckets with :ref:`object locking enabled <minio-object-locking>` require versioning and do not support excluding folders.

-- Use the :mc-cmd:`mc version enable` command with the ``--exclude-folders`` option to exclude objects with names ending in `/` from versioning:
+- Use :mc-cmd:`mc version enable` with the :mc-cmd:`~mc version --excluded-prefixes` option to exclude objects with names ending in `/` from versioning:

   .. code-block:: shell
      :class: copyable